TheFiveThemes/magnus/README.md

 Development is done in this github repo.
 If you find a bug or want to make a request for a feature, you can create an issue, or make a pull request of your patch to the theme.
 Eventually the theme page on The Five Themes website will display the contributors to each theme.

-To compile the themes Sass, there are two options:
+To compile the theme's Sass, there are two options:
 - Use Grunt, all you have to do is a quick `npm install` on the project root in terminal, and then just run `grunt` to start watching for changes to the Sass files.
 - Uee [Codekit](https://incident57.com/codekit/), there's config file included.